 Most of us know rewards credit cards aren’t all the same and that many boast unique offerings when it comes to earning and using your points.
 Whether you prefer rewards credit cards with rotating categories or ones that offer a flat rate of points on all your spending and bills, you’ll find several cards to choose from that can make sense for how you live your life.

-Why would you want a rewards credit card that lets you earn Bitcoin?
-Probably for the same reason you would pick up a card that lets you earn travel rewards or cash back.
-Crypto credit cards give you the chance to rack up Bitcoin or other digital currencies based on your spending.
+Crypto credit cards give you the chance to rack up rewards for Bitcoin and other cryptocurrencies, based on your spending.
 From there, you can spend or save your crypto in any way you see fit.
+One flag for those that are thinking about whether or not a crypto card might be right: weigh your risk tolerance first.

-While the value of Bitcoin is lower today than it was in February of 2021, keep in mind that the value has swung wildly up and down for the last decade, albeit with an overall upward trajectory.
-Some experts even suggest the value of Bitcoin could increase to over $200,000 or more by the end of 2021.
-However, keep in mind that Bitcoin (and all other cryptocurrencies) is an extremely volatile investment.
+The value of several cryptocurrencies has swung wildly up and down for the last decade, albeit with an overall upward trajectory.
+Keep in mind that Bitcoin and Altcoins (any other cryptocurrency) like Ethereum, Namecoin, and Dogecoin to name a few, are extremely volatile investments.
 While any investment is a calculated risk, a market as constantly fluctuating as cryptocurrencies poses a higher level of risk.

-Which rewards credit cards let you redeem rewards for Bitcoin?
+Which cards Let you redeem rewards for crypto?

 While the new crypto credit cards may be intriguing, you don’t have to get on the waitlist and wait it out in order to earn rewards good for cryptocurrency, including Bitcoin.
 The key to earning rewards for Bitcoin now is finding the right rewards credit card for your spending and bills, then making sure you can redeem your rewards in a way that lets you cash in for crypto on your own terms.